Utilising common melodic patterns in sheet music

 - Following the starting G is an ascending scale run from G to B.

-- Bars 5 and 6 are almost the same as 1 and 2, but bar 6 finishes on an ascending scale run.
+- Bars 5 and 6 are almost identical to 1 and 2, though 6 ends on an ascending scale run.

-- Bar seven includes a descending E minor arpeggio.
+- Bar 7 includes a descending E minor arpeggio.